Phuire-Research/STRATIMUX-TEMPLATE/README.md

 ```

 ### uX.concept.ts
+This paradigm affords for a powerful separation of concerns.
+And is the key feature that allows the User Interface concept that is currently in the processing of moving out of MVP.
+That affords for the easy isolation of client and server logic.
+With even the ease of handling server side rendering based on what concept your Brand is being unified with: server or client.

+Treat your concepts as libraries and modules.
+As that was the initial inspiration for this system.
+Beyond this initial release, there will be a growing library of Standardized Concepts for utilization within your Axium.
+Including the ability to finally have an easy means of composing "Web Components," into your system.
+While enhancing upon their functionality, versus just the drop in.
 ```typescript
 import { Action, Mode, Quality, createConcept, PrincipleFunction } from 'stratimux';
 import { uXqOfUXQuality } from './qualities/qOfUx.quality'